lukefisklennon/something-awesome/README.md

 ### Message forwarding and queues

 Upon receiving a user's message, a sender's residence server immediately forwards it to the recipient's residence.
-Upon the recipient's residence receiving it, that message is forwarded to the recipient if they are online and authenticated.
-The authentication process is described in [client-to-server communication](#client-to-server-communication).
+Upon the recipient's residence receiving it, that message is forwarded to the recipient if they are online.

 However, if the recipient is offline, the message is stored in a queue assigned to that user.
 The queue should be stored permanently (e.g. on hard disk), and for as long as practical.
-Once a client comes online and is authenticated, each message in the queue should be sent individually and in order, until the queue is empty.
+Once a client comes online, each message in the queue should be sent individually and in order, until the queue is empty.

 ### Message encryption and reliability